roborg-codes/DevOps_online_Kyiv_2022Q1Q2/m2/task2.2/readme.md

 ## Task 2.2.11-12

-Creating, uploading and retrieving is straightforward.
+Creating, uploading and retrieving objects in GCS is straightforward.

 GCP offers *Cloud Storage* service for object storage.
 So I created a simple bucket and uploaded some source code there.